Ruraj-git/atmoplan-docs/docs/tutorial/results/case-start-calculation.md

 sidebar_position: 1
 ---

-When all the scenarios in a case are defined, the grid configuration is set up and the points of interest are defined, the user may proceed to starting the calculations.
-This is done by clicking the 'Start calculation' button at the top right of the case detail page.

 Keď sú definované všetky scenáre v projekte, je nastavená konfigurácia siete a definované body záujmu, používateľ môže pristúpiť k spusteniu výpočtu  kliknutím na tlačidlo „Spustiť výpočet“ v pravej hornej časti stránky s podrobnosťami o projekte.